John Feeney (newspaper proprietor)

-John Feeney (1839 in Birmingham – 3 May 1905), was a newspaper proprietor and philanthropist, and a proprietor of the Birmingham Post, in partnership with John Jaffray (later Sir John Jaffray, baronet) in succession to his father John Frederick Feeney.
+John Feeney (1839, in Sparkbrook, Birmingham – 3 May 1905), was a newspaper proprietor and philanthropist, and a proprietor of the Birmingham Post, in partnership with John Jaffray (later Sir John Jaffray, 1st Baronet) in succession to his father John Frederick Feeney.

 He was the second son of his father.
 In his will, he left most of his considerable fortune to charity, mostly for the benefit of the City of Birmingham.
 By this or in his lifetime: